 About the Award

 This award is for Year 2 pupils (ages 6-7) and is written by teachers for teachers.
-It is mapped to the Key Stage 1 National Curriculum for ‘Cooking and Nutrition’, the new statutory Relationships and Sex Education (RSE) and Health Education Guidance (2020) and incorporates other curriculum areas such as English, Science, Maths and Geography.
+It is mapped to the Key Stage 1 National Curriculum for ‘Cooking and Nutrition’, the new statutory Relationships education, relationships and sex education (RSE) and health education Curriculum (2020) and incorporates other curriculum areas such as English, Science, Maths and Geography.

 The award is a ‘Family/Friend Challenge’, which can be delivered across 6 weeks with 2 hours of teaching time each week.
 Children learn basic chef skills, food hygiene and safety, nutrition, the benefits of the Mediterranean diet, blood sugar balance, staying hydrated and how to set the table.
 Cook at home recipes are also included to engage parents/carers.
 Each week within the classroom, children create a different course e.g. a dip for the starter with crudités, a sandwich for the main course with a side salad, a dessert and a drink.